 “Wait, so you saw those things too?
 I’m not suffering from delusions?
 Oh shit, maybe we’re all suffering from mass hysteria brought on by swamp gas.
 Or maybe our neighbor, old Mrs. Merriweather, finally put a gris-gris on us.”

 Liam snorted.
 “Pretty sure Mrs. Merriweather isn’t a practicing Voodoo priestess, Sam.
-And there’s no swamp on Stargazer Island, so your swamp gas theory is out.
+And there’s no swamp on Stargazer Island, so that theory is out.
 Look, you believe in Voodoo.
 You were born and raised in the heart of the bayou and cut your teeth on stories of vampires and rougarou.
 Consider brownies to be just a more benign version of them.”

 Sonya nodded in agreement.
 “If you’re going to find out Otherkind truly do exist, Sam, wouldn’t you want your first encounter to be a friendly one?
 Brownies are very shy.
 They usually only come out when their human family isn’t around.
-I’ve met these brownies twice.
-Gram introduced me when I was about four, and then when I was ten, the older two introduced us to their newborn daughter.
-They adored Gram and are willing to help.
+This family adored Gram and are willing to help.
 I just need to bake some cookies in repayment.”

 Sam shook his head.
 “You know, Merlin, for all your talk about fairies and magic, we always kind of assumed you were…”

 “Full of shit?”
 Liam grinned, not in the least offended.